CEO’s Thoughts on LinkedIn Sales Navigator and InMail for the Business Development/Sales Team

 - More enticing employee careers with clearly defined roles and responsibilities

 Today, we no longer have an official Business Development/Sales team.
-We actually had to split the function into 3 parts with the intention of making the customer experience more in line with our values of Responsiveness, Groundedness, and Teamwork:
+We had to split the function into 3 parts to make the customer experience more in line with our values of Responsiveness, Groundedness, and Teamwork:

 - Lead qualification and nurturing by Business Development Representatives (BDRs) on the Marketing team